-6-975 The moonlight is returning to the moon: its reflection goes off the black (dark wall.
+6-975 The moonlight is returning to the moon: its reflection goes off the black (dark) wall.
 6-976 And then, when the water and clay of the wall are left without that beauty, the wall, being moonless, becomes hideous as a devil.
-6-977 When the gold flies from the surface of the base coin, that gold returns to its original mine and settles there; 6-978 Then the shamefully exposed copper is left looking black like smoke, and its lover is left looking blacker 1250 than it.
+6-977 When the gold flies from the surface of the base coin, that gold returns to its original mine and settles there; 6-978 Then the shamefully exposed copper is left looking black like smoke, and its lover is left looking blacker 1251 than it.
 6-979 But the love of those who have spiritual insight is fixed on the gold-mine; necessarily it is grows greater every day, 6-980 Because the mine has no partner in goldenness.
 Salutations, o Gold-mine of Reality, You about whom there is no doubt!
-6-981 If anyone lets a base coin become a sharer with the Mine in his affection, the gold goes back to the Mine which is beyond locality 1251 , 6-982 And then the lover and his beloved are left to die in agony: the fish is left writhing, the water is gone from the whirlpool.
+6-981 If anyone lets a base coin become a sharer with the Mine in his affection, the gold goes back to the Mine which is beyond locality 1252 , 6-982 And then the lover and his beloved are left to die in agony: the fish is left writhing, the water is gone from the whirlpool.
 5-3231 Become a lover, seek a fair sweetheart, hunt a waterfowl from river to river.
-6-983 The Divine Love is the Sun of perfection: the Divine Word 1252 is its light, the creatures are as shadows.
+6-983 The Divine Love is the Sun of perfection: the Divine $Word^{1253}$ is its light, the creatures are as shadows.
+C (

 Story: How the Beloved manifests Himself in other creatures.
+[3.1.4]

-[3.1.4] 5-3286 In their ignorance the fools said to Majnūn 1253 , "The beauty of Laylā is not so very great, it is of little account.
-5-3287 There are thousands of moon-like sweethearts 1254 more beautiful than her in our city."
+5-3286 In their ignorance the fools said to Majnūn 1254 , "The beauty of Laylā is not so very great, it is of little account.
+5-3287 There are thousands of moon-like sweethearts 1255 more beautiful than her in our city."
+5-3288 He replied, "The outward form is a pitcher, and beauty is the wine: God is giving me wine from her form.

-1250 I.e. is extinguished (Nich.).
+1251 I.e. is extinguished (Nich.).